When authorities admit errors in writing – but no one corrects them

 Police: “Matter belongs to AVI.”
 K57

-AVI: “We do not investigate criminal law matters.”
+Regional State Administrative Agency: “We do not investigate criminal-law questions.”
 K70

 When an independent professional actor disagrees with the court,